-career path, the new commercial – “Private Pilot 2.0” – is often flown with a CFI on board and adds little skill or confidence.
+career path, the new commercial – “Private Pilot 2.0” – is often flown with a CFI on board and adds little skill or confidence (PDPIC).
 Progressing further in the current flight training system, a new CFI often has only 5 hours of solo, and very limited experience.
 In the professional airline and corporate world, almost everything is IFR and 97% autopilot.
 So it is no wonder that the #1 cause of pilot fatalities is “Loss of Control-Inflight” (LOC-I) when the aircraft departs the “comfort zone?”

 The “sales pitch” for an earlier instrument rating is “greater safety.”
 Insurance companies incentivize IFR training with reduced premiums but accident data does not support this formula.
 The #1 killer, LOC-I, is most often low and slow while maneuvering.
 The FAA has addressed this lack of maneuvering experience in the airline industry with CFR 121.423, requiring “Envelope Extension Training.”
 Though this training is minimal, many experienced captains have mentioned the value of this regular exposure (but more is necessary).